-General Remarks

-Internally, fittings and fixtures along with the services are assumed to function satisfactorily.
+General Remarks Internally, fittings and fixtures along with the services are assumed to function satisfactorily.
 Externally, the visible building fabric appears to be in an order consistent with age and type.
 On going maintenance must be anticipated.
-In addition to the accommodation noted above there is also a utility room.
-The property has been altered and extended to provide the present accommodation.
+The property has been extended to provide the present accommodation and give additional garage facilities.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-Essential Repairs

-None required for mortgage purposes.

-Estimated cost of essential repairs £ Retention recommended?
-Yes No Amount £
+Essential Repairs None required for mortgage purposes.
+Estimated cost of essential repairs £ Retention recommended?YesNo Amount £

 Comment on Mortgageal bility

 The property is considered d to form suitable security for lending purposes, subject to individual lende ers criteria.

 Valuations

-Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total in Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 735000 £ 550000
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+L \$\frac{\pmathbb{45000}}{\pmathbb{2}}\$ \text{Yes} \text{X}

 Buy To Let Cases

-month Short Assured Tenai • £

-Is the property in an area w here there is a steady demand for rented accommodation of this type?
-Yes No
+month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No

 Declaration

-Signed Security Print Code [567831 = 0442 ] Electronically signed by:-
+Signed Surveyor's name Security Print Code [539100 = 5274] Electronically signed by:- Andrew h Milne

-Surveyor's name Professional qualifications Andrew H Milne MRICS
+Professional qualifications MRICS

 Company name DM Hall LLP

 Address 17 Corstorphine Road, Edinburgh, EH12 6DD

 Telephone 0131 624 6600

 Fax 0131 624 6609

-Report date 13th September 2023
+Report date 21st November 2023